 Higher and Careers Education

-This is coordinated by the Head and Assistant Head of Sixth Form and involves visits to a Higher Education Conference, university and college open days and occasionally a gap year fair.
-The main emphasis is on Higher Education and supporting students with their Higher Education applications.
+The Sixth Form team offer visits to a Higher Education (HE) Conference, University and College open days and on occasion a gap year fair.
+Their main emphasis is on HE and supporting students with their HE applications.
 Tutors use their close relationships with students to advise them on suitable course and careers options.
 The Careers department offers a trip to What Career Live in the autumn term.

 Frensham’s Sixth Form is a lively and vibrant part of the school where students are guided and supported through their A Level exams – and in choosing the right path to the wider world, whether that be higher education, a worthwhile gap year or starting out on the career ladder.